 Silicon Valley Companies Say They Want Black Coders

 Ken Chenault is not a coder.
 He has a B.A. in history from Bowdoin College and a J.D. from Harvard Law School.
-He is the CEO of American Express.
+He is the former CEO of American Express.
 I had the good fortune to get to know him years ago.
 Our children attended Fieldston together, a private school in the Riverdale section of the Bronx.
-He is one of the most accomplished CEOs of the Fortune 500.
-He has been the CEO and Chairman of American Express since 2001.
+He is considered one of the most accomplished CEOs of the Fortune 500.
 That’s no easy feat.
-He is the third black CEO of a Fortune 500 company.
+He was the third black CEO of a Fortune 500 company.

 He’s Not a Coder, But Stay With Me